 Melting snow is the main source of the river, which has a high silt content that gives the river a milky appearance in the upper reaches and a grayish-brown colour near the mouth.
 Annual silt loads are estimated to be 20 million tonnes of silt, clay and gravel, with 3.5 million tonnes being deposited annually in the lower reaches of the river valley, and the remainder being carried into the Strait of Georgia.
 Over time, this silt has created the rich, productive farmland of BC’s Lower Mainland.
 The lower river channels require periodic sand dredging for marine traffic at Fraser River port facilities.

-First Nations people have lived along this mighty river for at least 10,000 years, travelling its waters from community to community and relying on the rich abundance and diversity of plants, fish and other animals within the Fraser watershed.
-Pacific salmon have always figured prominently in the lives and cultural traditions of First Nations, and that is still so today.
-The river has borne different names in different regions, such as “Ltha Koh” (in the upper reaches, land of the Stellat’en people) and “Stó:lō” (in the lower reaches, home of the Stó:lō people or “people of the river.”)
+First Nations people have lived along this mighty river for at least 10,000 years, travelling its waters from community to community and relying on the river’s abundance for food and trade.
+The river has borne different names in different regions, such as “Ltha Koh” (in the upper reaches, land of the Stellat’en people) and “Stó:lō” (in the canyon and valley, home of the Stó:lō people or “people of the river.”)

 Who Manages the River?

-The non-profit Fraser Basin Council facilitates collaboration among governing bodies and other interests for the sustainability of the Fraser River and watershed..
+The non-profit Fraser Basin Council facilitates collaboration among governing bodies and other interests for the sustainability of the Fraser River and watershed.